Skip to main contentSkip to navigation

 How Hyper-V Environments Fail and How We Recover Them

 VHDX replaced VHD in Windows Server 2012 as the default virtual disk format.
-It supports up to 64TB per file, uses a 4KB log-based metadata structure for crash consistency, and can be either fixed-size or dynamically expanding.
+It supports up to 64TB per file, carries a log region (1MB by default) for crash consistency, and can be either fixed-size or dynamically expanding.
 Checkpoints (formerly "snapshots") create .avhdx differencing disks that track block-level changes relative to a parent.
 Cluster Shared Volumes (CSV) extend the storage model to failover clusters, allowing multiple Hyper-V hosts to access the same LUN simultaneously.

 VHDX On-Disk Structure and Failure Points